 In any case, I want to thank you very much, staying here 3 or 4 hours.
 I am in your debt, and we are going to try to win this election on Tuesday, and then make this election worth winning by doing something for our country.
 (Applause) Thank you.
 (Applause)

 Now I will speak for a while again.
 (Applause) I will close by telling you of a letter which Lincoln wrote in a campaign very much like this, 100 years ago, when the issues were the same.
 He wrote to a friend, “I know there is a God, and I know He hates injustice.
 I see the storm coming and I know His hand is in it.
 But if He has a place and a part for me, I believe that I am ready.”
 Now, 100 years later, when the issue is still freedom or slavery, we know there is a God and we know He hates injustice.
 We see the storm coming, and we know His hand is in it.
 But if He has a place and a part for me, I believe that we are ready.
 Thank you.
 (Applause)

-Speech source: Papers of John F. Kennedy.
+Source: Papers of John F. Kennedy.
 Pre-Presidential Papers.
-Senate Files.
-Series 12.
-Speeches and the Press.
-Box 914a, Folder: "Street Rally, Waterbury, Connecticut, 6 November 1960."
+Senate Files, Box 914a, "Street Rally, Waterbury, Connecticut, 6 November 1960."
 John F. Kennedy Presidential Library.